IOfate/kucoin-ws/README.md

 There are several events which are emitted in different contexts.

 - `subscriptions`: emitted when a new subscription is made or closed
-- `socket-not-ready`: emitted when the socket is not ready to subscribe
+- `socket-not-ready`: emitted when the socket is not ready to subscribe (will try to subscribe later)
 - `reconnect`: emitted when a reconnection occurred
-- `error`: emitted when a websocket error occurred
+- `error`: emitted when an error occurred

 ```js
 import { KuCoinWs } from '@iofate/kucoin-ws';